KawaiiTech/conference-flutter-app/README.md

    All resources and conference information found in the app belong to the DACHFest organizing team and were taken from https://github.com/DACHFest/dachfest.com

-   Copyright 2018 Lara Marín and Miquel Beltran.
+   Copyright 2018 Lara Martín and Miquel Beltran.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.